APB9785/puzzles/README.md

 # puzzles
 Misc scripts from coding challenges

+The Lift:  Simulates an elevator service;  based on a CodeWars kata.